confluentinc/cp-docker-images/docs/configuration.rst

 ``SCHEMA_REGISTRY_HOST_NAME``

-  The host name advertised in Zookeeper.
+  The host name advertised in ZooKeeper.
 Make sure to set this if running Schema Registry with multiple nodes.
 Hostname is required because it defaults to the Java canonical host name for the container, which may not always be resolvable in a Docker environment.
 Hostname must be resolveable because slave nodes serve registration requests indirectly by simply forwarding them to the current master, and returning the response supplied by the master.
 For more information, please refer to the Schema Registry documentation on `Single Master Architecture <http://docs.confluent.io/current/schema-registry/docs/design.html#single-master-architecture>`_.

 Kafka REST Proxy
 ----------------

 For the Kafka REST Proxy image use variables prefixed with ``KAFKA_REST_`` with an underscore (_) separating each word instead of periods.
-As an example, to set the ``listeners``, ``schema.registry.url`` and ``zookeeper.connect`` you'd run the following command:
+As an example, to set the ``listeners``, ``schema.registry.url`` and ``ZooKeeper.connect`` you'd run the following command:

   .. sourcecode:: bash

     docker run -d \
       --net=host \
       --name=kafka-rest \
-      -e KAFKA_REST_ZOOKEEPER_CONNECT=localhost:32181 \
+      -e KAFKA_REST_ZooKeeper_CONNECT=localhost:32181 \
       -e KAFKA_REST_LISTENERS=http://localhost:8082 \
       -e KAFKA_REST_SCHEMA_REGISTRY_URL=http://localhost:8081 \
       confluentinc/cp-kafka-rest:3.2.1